When Does A Trailer Need Brakes?

 There are definitely some environmental factors in the decision too.
 Here is a list of additional decision makers.

 • For driving in the mountains, bias your decisions FOR trailer brakes.
-You definitely don’t want to end up needing one of those run-away truck ramps.
+You definitely do not want to end up needing one of those run-away truck ramps.

 • If you will drive fast, again, brakes are more important.